-Both are shown above.
-Dori, the female, is on the left, her mate Louie on the right.
-Here are some clues to identify them as you watch the webcam:
+Dori, the female, is on the left, her mate Louie is on the right.
+These clues are listed in order of importance:

 - Dori has white patches where her wings meet her body.
 They are almost like “headlights” because they stand out when she faces you.

 - Louie does not have white patches near his wings.
 Instead he has a large white patch on the nape of his neck.
-You can see this easily when he’s bowing.
+You can see this easily when he bows.

 - Dori is much larger than Louie.
 The next photo is a side-by-side example showing the difference.
-Notice how long Dori’s wingtips and tail.
+Notice Dori’s long wingtips and tail.
 When she stands or turns in the nest box her tail often touches the wall.

-- And (Mary DeV reminded me) Louie’s beak is a brighter yellow than Dori’s.
+- And (as Mary DeV reminded me in a comment) Louie’s beak is a brighter yellow than Dori’s.

 Watch them online here and see if you can tell the difference.